 ✅ Why go: if you’re looking for a big Dutch party ❌ Why not go: If you’re looking for peace, tranquility, and shade. ➡️ Read more on the Castillon de Provence Website

 The big lakes at Verdon Provence

-Naturist camping Verdon Provence wasn’t part of our camping trip through France of this year, but we have been there on our French road trip last year and had enjoyed the place so much that it’s definitely worth another mention.
+Naturist campsite Verdon Provence wasn’t part of our camping trip through France of this year, but we have been there on our French road trip last year and had enjoyed the place so much that it’s definitely worth another mention.
 Also here, being naked in nature has never been so amazing.
-The young owner Melanie has just started this camping a couple of years ago, and it’s quickly becoming one of the most popular ones in the region.
+The young owner Melanie has just started this campsite a couple of years ago, and it’s quickly becoming one of the most popular ones in the region.

 We always say that nature can also be found in small things.
 A park, a secluded piece of beach, or a meadow for example.
-But if you want impressive nature and you want to explore it without clothes, you definitely want to visit one of the above-mentioned campings.
+But if you want impressive nature and you want to explore it without clothes, you definitely want to visit one of the above-mentioned campsites.
 Or preferably all of them.